College Factual by our College Data Analytics Team

 2

-It's difficult to beat Creighton University if you wish to pursue a degree in journalism.
-Located in the city of Omaha, Creighton is a private not-for-profit university with a medium-sized student population.
+It is hard to beat Creighton University if you want to pursue a degree in journalism.
+Located in the large city of Omaha, Creighton is a private not-for-profit university with a medium-sized student population.
 A Best Colleges rank of #105 out of 2,217 schools nationwide means Creighton is a great university overall.

-There were about 29 journalism students who graduated with this degree at Creighton in the most recent year we have data available.
-Students who graduate with their degree from the journalism program state that they receive average early career income of $32,614.
+There were roughly 21 journalism students who graduated with this degree at Creighton in the most recent data year.
+Students who graduate with their degree from the journalism program state that they receive average early career earnings of $32,614.

 More information about a degree in journalism from Creighton University